plone/mockup/src/pat/structure-updater/README.md

 # Structure updater pattern.

+Update title and description based on the current folder contents location.

 The Structure Updater pattern updates the information of the current context after a user navigated to a new folder.

 ## Configuration